lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ## EST over secure COAP {#EST-coaps}

-If the nonce request and nonce response message content is transmitted via secure CoAP, the specification in {{RFC9148}} applies.
+If the nonce request and nonce response message content is transferred via secure CoAP, the specification in {{RFC9148}} applies.
 The message content is encoded in CBOR as described in {{CBOR}}.

-If the nonce request was successful, the EST server MUST respond to a GET request with a code 2.05 and to a POST request with code 2.04 and the nonce response message content MUST be encoded as CBOR object {{CBOR}}.
+If the nonce request was successful, the EST server MUST respond to a GET request with a code 2.05 and to a POST request with code 2.04 and the nonce response message content MUST be encoded as CBOR object, see {{CBOR}}.
 The EST server MUST NOT respond with a code 2.05 or code 2.04 if it does not return a nonce.